UPDATE 2-Berlusconi offers big tax cuts in "last great battle"

 By Philip Pullella

-ROME, Feb 3 (Reuters) - Italy’s former Prime Minister Silvio Berlusconi announced his “last great electoral and political battle” on Sunday with a sweeping promise to cut taxes and the cost of government if his center-right wins elections this month.
+ROME, Feb 3 (Reuters) - Italy’s former prime minister Silvio Berlusconi announced his “last great electoral and political battle” on Sunday with a sweeping promise to cut taxes and the cost of government if his centre right wins elections this month.

 His political opponents were quick to deride him.
-Caretaker Prime Minister Mario Monti said Berlusconi “has never kept any of his promises” and one center-left parliamentarian called the speech “a laundry list of stupidities.”
+Caretaker Prime Minister Mario Monti said Berlusconi “has never kept any of his promises” and one centre-left parliamentarian called the speech “a laundry list of stupidities”.

 That tax, known as IMU, was imposed last year by Monti’s technocrat government to help with Italy’s financial crisis, after it had been abolished in 2008 by Berlusconi.